-A vehicle can be towed only if the electronic parking brake and the electronic steering column lock are released.
-In case of a power loss or malfunctions of the electrical system, the engine may have to be jump-started in order to release the electronic parking brake and the electronic steering column lock.
+A vehicle can be towed only if the electronic steering column lock is released.
+In case of a power loss or malfunctions of the electrical system, the engine may have to be jump-started in order to release the electronic steering column lock.